izaz10921/Social-Event-Management-Website-Frontend/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: B
+#### Answer: A

 <i>The variable is declared as greeting but is assigned to greetign .
-For this the variable greetign is not defined</i>
+For this the variable greetign is not defined.But here in console.log function there is greetign and this is an empty array so the out put is {} </i>

 </p>
 </details>